-Not to worry.
 With ADSelfService Plus, users can change their domain passwords remotely.
-Usually when a user's domain password is changed, the change is reflected in Active Directory but not on the user's local machine.
-That means that the cached credentials on the user's machine must be updated for the change to take effect.
-Otherwise, their cached credentials won't be accurate and they won't be able to log in to the system.
+Usually, when a user's domain password is changed, the change is reflected in AD but not on the user's local machine.
+That means that the cached credentials on the user's machine need to be updated for the change to take effect, otherwise they won't be able to log in to the system.

-To simplify this, ADSelfService Plus gives you a GINA/CP client, which places a Reset Password/Account Unlock button right on the Windows login screen.
-Users can click this button to reset their forgotten passwords.
+To avoid this, ADSelfService Plus gives you a login agent, which places a Reset Password/Account Unlock button right on the login screen.
+Users can click this button to reset their forgotten passwords right from their login screen.
 After a successful password reset, the cached password is updated on the users' machines.

 Free Active Directory users from attending lengthy help desk calls by allowing them to self-service their password resets/ account unlock tasks.
 Hassle-free password change for Active Directory users with ADSelfService Plus ‘Change Password’ console.